-We were inspired to bring some of the highest quality designer decks printed by well-known - and even obscure brands - to you.
-Proudly serving several hundred happy customers each month, we have quickly become one of the most favored destinations for those seeking the finest and most luxurious playing cards.
+We were inspired to bring some of the highest quality designer and limited edition decks to you.
+Serving nearly a thousand customers per month, have become one of the top online retailers for those seeking the finest and most luxurious playing cards in the world.

 Playing cards to your doorstep

 Our cards ship all over the world in protective packaging.
 Tracking numbers are included for all orders.
-Orders are dispatched within 24 hours to ensure that they arrive to your door as quick as possible.
+Orders are dispatched within 24 hours to ensure that they arrive to you as quick as possible.
 Read more about our Shipping & Returns.